balushi42/nodeUp/README.md

 # Known issues
-- ssh into containered node gives unknown user error(Alpine container setup problems)
+- ssh from some clients into docker nodes gives error? putty specifically